Abhishek-PratapSingh/Social-Media-Platform/README.md

 <li> GET: User can fetch all his post by a get API.
 <li> GET: Fetch all the comments on a particular post.

+### Testing
+<li> Unit Testing has been done using Mocha framework along with Chai as an assertion library